aws-samples/aws-serverless-workshops/CrossRegion/3_Replication/README.md

 ![Create regional subdomain record](images/ireland-subdomain-record.png)

-Now repeat in your second region and create a CNAME for the `singapore.` subdomain with Target Domain Name for Singapore.
+Now repeat in your second region to create a CNAME for the `singapore.` subdomain with the Target Domain Name for Singapore.

+At this point you should now be able to visit your subdomain and see your API working.
+Navigate to the health check endpoint on your API using your custom domain in your web browser (e.g. `https://ireland.example.com/health`) and ensure that you see a successful response.

+This endpoint should return the region it is running in so you can also confirm that this response region matches up with the domain you have configured.
+Notice how we're explicitly using HTTPS.
+You will get a gateway error if you try to use HTTP.
+It may take a few minutes for your records to become active so check back later if you do not get a response as this must work in order for your health check to function.

+***[TODO: screenshot of response]***

 ### 3.4 Configure a health check for the primary region

 In this step you will configure a Route53 health check on the primary (Ireland) regional endpoint.
 This health check will be responsible for triggering a failover to the second region if a problem is detected in the primary region.

 Note that if you were configuring an active-active model with something like Weighted Routing then you would configure a health check on all endpoints, but only one is necessary in this case since only our primary region will be handling traffic under normal conditions.

-At this point you should now be able to visit your subdomain and see your API working.
-Navigate to an endpoint on your API using your custom domain in your web browser and ensure that you see a JSON response (e.g.
-`https://ireland.example.com/ticket`).
-Notice how we're explicitly using HTTPS.
-You will get a gateway error if you try to use HTTP.

 #### High-level instructions